Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: The Metric-Torsional Conformal Gravitation

-with constant $k$ complemented by the material Lagrangian and where it is over the volume of the spacetime that the integral is taken.
-By varying this action with respect to metric and connection one obtains the field equations
+with constant $k$ complemented by the material Lagrangian and where it is over the volume of the spacetime that the integral is taken; we have shown that any variational procedure yields equivalent systems of field equations, and so we may choose whichever we desire and in this paper we will perform the variation with respect to the vierbein and the spin-connection obtaining the field equations